 Washington Child Support Enforcement

-The official child support enforcement agency for the State of Washington is the Division of Child Support (DCS).
-The Washington Division of Child Support is required by federal law to provide child support enforcement services free of charge and is funded by the federal government and the State of Washington.
+The State of Washington's official child support enforcement agency is the Division of Child Support (DCS).
+The DCS must provide public assistance with child support enforcement services free of charge, and the federal government and the state of Washington fund it.

-DCS works with tribal governments to address those cases.
-DCS and the State Tribal Relations Unit work together to negotiate agreements and processes with Indian tribes.
-Some agreements include referring cases to the tribe or tribal court for the establishment or enforcement of child support.
+DCS also works with tribal governments to address cases where the person works on tribal land.
+DCS and the State Tribal Relations Unit negotiate agreements and processes with Native American tribes.
+Some agreements include referring cases to the tribe or tribal court to establish or enforce child support.

 Criminal Prosecution

-If the court decides the non-custodial parent could pay some or all of the amount owed, the payer can be held in contempt.
-Penalties for contempt may include any of the enforcement methods listed here (like suspending a driver’s license), plus fines, jail time, and other penalties.
-Additionally, the non-paying can be charged with a misdemeanor or felony and face jail or prison time.
+If the court decides the non-custodial parent could pay some or all the amount owed, the payer can be in contempt.
+Penalties for contempt may include any enforcement methods listed here (like suspending a driver's license), fines, jail time, and other penalties.
+Also, the non-paying can get charged with a misdemeanor or felony and face jail or prison time.

 Modifying an Order